What kinds of detox should I do before a trip?

 You can detox by eating clean, whole, healthy foods.
 Include lots of vegetables and white meats (fish and chicken) but abstain from red meats.
 Drink lots of water.
 Don’t take any other recreational drugs leading up to a mushroom journey and abstain from alcohol for at least 3 days prior.

 Have quiet time for at least one day.

-For those who are looking for a deeper, more profound psychedelic experience from magic mushrooms, this is a very important preparation step.
-The more you can clear your mind from mundane thoughts like which day is trash day, when rent is due, what’s on for work and the like, the more space there is to invite in an enlightening experience.
+If you are looking for a deeper, more profound psychedelic experience from magic mushrooms, this is a very important preparation step.
+The more you can clear your mind from mundane thoughts like which day is trash day, when rent is due, what’s on for work, and the like, the more space you'll have to invite in an enlightening experience.

 Spend the day before your mushroom journey in a quiet space, enjoying music, meditating, stretching, doing mild exercise, and just generally focusing on yourself.
 It doesn’t matter what you do, so long as you aren’t busying yourself with tasks.
 Reading a book, taking a bath, taking a walk, and hanging out with furry creatures are all totally acceptable forms of quiet time.

 Avoid adaptogenic herbs for at least 3 days before a mushroom trip.

 If you're considering magic mushrooms, chances are you're health-conscious and are on some sort of herbal or vitamin regime.
 Often, these herbal tinctures and supplements contain adaptogenic plants.
 For example, chaga, reishi, maca, ashwagandha, and tulsi are all adaptogenic herbs.
 These herbs are commonly used in health products, so make sure to stop taking them for at least 3 days before a mushroom journey.